ajaygunalan/optimisation/README.md

 3. How to find descent direction? d = -Ag
 	- If A=1, then it is Steepest Descent Method.
 	- Then, look at how it converges for circular, elliptical contours and for rosenbrock functions.
+	-
+## 13. Steepest Descent Method
+1. Convergence
+	- It depends upon the condition number H.
+	- For circular contours (1 iteration)
+	- For elliptical takes more iterations.

+## 14. Classical Netwon Method